Delhi Crime: Filming

 The series spans six days, covering the period between 16 December and 21 December 2012, from the incident to the final arrest.
 The film went on floors in Delhi in January 2018 after taking permission from the Delhi police and the victim's family, and was shot over the course of 62 days.
 Mehta decided not to show the rape on screen as he wanted "not to cross that line into exploitation."
 To make the experience more cathartic for the audience, director Richie Mehta revealed that they used handheld cameras on purpose.
 He says, "We wanted the audience like they are a part of our narrative and all that was happening on the sets.
 To make them feel more inclusive, we have shot those scenes with a handheld camera."

 The shooting commenced in Delhi, mostly on the roads and no sets were used.
 Neeraj Kumar, for whom Mehta conceived the idea of the script stated that he advised the producers not to involve my successors who would neither approve of the project nor would they give any support, since the case was their predecessor's — a common failing observed in the police.
 Thus, the entire shoot was done almost without formal permissions.

 Before the shoot, Kumar called the entire cast including Shefali Shah, to brief them about police hierarchy, the rank structure, body language of the police and the works so as to find the series to be an authentic depiction of the police on account of these briefings.
 Kumar has not visited the shooting spot, with the exception of one scene at the India Gate because his visits to the locales would have spread the word that he was getting Delhi Crime being made for his glorification.

 Release

 The first two episodes of the series was premiered at the 2019 Sundance Film Festival at the Indie Episodic Category, held on 23 January to 3 February 2019.
 Netflix acquired the streaming rights of the show later, and on 14 February, with the official announcement of their new original contents (including series and films) for their 2019 original slate, the makers confirmed their scheduled release of 22 March 2019.
 The official trailer of this series was unveiled on 11 March 2019.
 The show was released on Netflix on 22 March.

-Delhi Crime season 2's official trailer was released on 8 August 2022.
+Delhi Crime season 2's official trailer was released on 8 August 2022.Delhi Crime Season 2 premiered on 26 August 2022 on Netflix.
+The entire season, consisting of 5 episodes, was released simultaneously worldwide.
+It is available in multiple languages, including Hindi, English, Telugu, and Tamil, with subtitles.